7 Tips for Families of Conviction

 2. STAY INFORMED

-Make sure to stay plugged in to CREDIBLE sources of information about COVID-19, state regulations and the actual facility where your loved one resides.
+Make sure to stay plugged in to CREDIBLE sources of information about what is going on inside of the department of corrections and the actual facility where your loved one resides.
 Being properly informed will help keep you calm.

 3. BE PRODUCTIVE